rajasegar/awesome-micro-frontends/README.md

 # awesome-micro-frontends [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-An awesome list of posts, videos, talks and tutorials on Micro Front-end architectures.
+An awesome list of resources about **Micro-Frontends** architecture such as tools, books, posts, videos, talks and more.

 This is a github version of the Micro Frontends collection by Elisabeth Engel without any referral urls and other noise.